loekd/ServiceFabric.BackupRestore/README.md

 # ServiceFabric.BackupRestore
 ServiceFabric.BackupRestore simplifies creating and restoring backups for Reliable Stateful Service replicas.
 Store your backups safely outside of the cluster by using / implementing ICentralBackupStore.
+Just implement an interface!

 ## Change log

+- 3.0.0
+	- Added BlobStore that saves backup data in an Azure Storage Account
+	- No longer needed to inherit Stateful Services, just implement one or two interfaces. (added sample code below)

 - 2.3.1
 	- Upgraded nuget packages (SF 2.7.198)